Amazonia (in English)

 Amazonia is a vast and complex region in South America—the most bio-diverse on Earth—stretching over nine countries and it is home to 400 indigenous groups.
 This course will explore pressing environmental and cultural issues of our time through the study of the Amazon rainforest as it is represented in literature, films and media.

 The course offers an interdisciplinary perspective on the Amazon, taking into consideration its history, as well as social and political aspects related to the region and its major global impact.
-The course will be organized around themes such as: indigeneity; environment, ecosystems and sustainability; exploration; anthropology; shamanism; literary, cinema and popular culture representations.
-There will be presentations by guest speakers.
+The course will be organized around themes such as: environment, ecosystems and sustainability; exploration; anthropology; indigeneity, shamanism; literary, cinema, popular culture and media representations.
 Fulfills the Faculty of Arts Literature Requirement.

 Language of instruction: English

 Note: This course fulfills the Faculty of Arts Literature Requirement.